How Often Should You Weigh Yourself?

 Let's rethink how you see the scale.
 It's less of a calculator (adding, bad; subtracting, good) and more of a compass (carefully guiding you to your destination).
 That means you want to check it enough to see that you're going in the right direction, but not so much that you lose sight of the big picture.
 We generally recommend that you do so at least once a week, but no more than once a day.
 Why?
 Weighing yourself regularly is one of the best predictors of weight loss and maintenance.

 “A lot of research shows individuals who weigh themselves weekly—if not more frequently, as much as daily—tend to do better in terms of initial weight loss and in terms of keeping weight off long-term,” says Gareth Dutton, Ph.D., a professor at the University of Alabama at Birmingham School of Medicine.

-And this success has nothing to do with what the scale actually says on any given day, explains Allison Grupski, Ph.D., senior director of behavior change strategies and coaching at WW.
+And this success has nothing to do with what the scale actually says on any given day, explains Allison Grupski, Ph.D., vice president of behavior change strategies and coaching at WW.
 Tracking your weight over time is useful because it helps you see what's working and what's not.